Loading...

 Experience Required

-Master Oil Burner: 4 years licensed experience, at least 2 as licensed Journeyman.
-Master Solid Fuel: 2 years licensed experience as Apprentice Solid Fuel Technician.
-A licensed Master Oil Burner Technician can sit for the Master Solid Fuel exam without solid fuel experience.
+Master Oil Burner Technician: at least 4 years of licensed experience, at least 2 of which must be as a licensed Journeyman.
+Master Solid Fuel Technician: at least 2 years of licensed experience as an Apprentice Solid Fuel Technician.
+A licensed Master Oil Burner Technician can sit for the Master Solid Fuel examination without acquiring any solid fuel practical experience.

 Exam Required